HerrMuellerluedenscheid/abedeto/README.md

 [Fomosto Tutorial](http://emolch.github.io/pyrocko/v0.3/fomosto.html).
 Most likely, you want to run the commands

-    fomosto ttt
-    fomosto build
+    fomosto ttt			# Interpolate travel time tables fomosto build		# Start generating data bases

 Having finished this, run

     abedeto process [options]

 to generate figures which might help to judge about the depth of the event.
 They are created within the project directory in PNG format.
 Probably, synthetic and recorded traces are not well aligned.
 This can be corrected by appending a ``--correction [some_seconds]`` to the last command.
+Currently, no restitution is performed.
+However, the quantity can be changed using ``--quantity [displacement|velocity]`` which either integrates the beam or differentiates the synthetic traces, respectively.
+It is possible to retrieve response functions for each trace using ``--get-repsponses``.
+These can be found afterwards in the underlying data directory and can be used to restitute, manually.

 ### General Information
 Running the init command on events where the *name* is not specified will fail.
 In this case a name needs to be specified, manually: